ur369eth/ur369.eth/README.md

 ### Important note

-In the beginning and even before allocating funds into the contract, you can use the same procedure as above to confirm that your Sign Key has been transcribed correctly.
-Becaue when you apply those steps and you see the outcome 'The field "Reset Sign Key" to input and confirm new Sign Key should display for you', that means that you have transcribed your Master Key Correctly and you can allocate funds with 100% confidence into the contract.
-Keep the Master Key a;ways in a safe place (preferably offline).
+In the beginning and even before allocating funds into the contract, the user can use the same procedure as described above to confirm that their Sign Key has been exported from online to offline correctly.

+When these steps are applied and the user can see: The field 'Reset Sign Key' to input and confirm new Sign Key, that means the Master Key has been transcribed without any misspellings and the user can allocate funds with 100% confidence into the contract.

+The Master Key must always be kept in a safe place (preferably offline).

 ### Quantum Resistant Approach